 Cahills & Boars Head Lookout is located at 258-276 Cliff Drive, Katoomba.

 Pomegranate Cafe, Katoomba

-I love this place but it gets incredibly busy particularly on the weekends.
-It is worth the wait though and it is my favourite cafe in Katoomba.
+I love this place, but it gets incredibly busy mainly on the weekends.
+It is worth the wait though, and it is my favourite cafe in Katoomba.

 Now just to let you in on a little secret, if you are heading there for lunch, and you like risotto order the Mushroom Risotto with Truffle Oil and DO NOT SHARE IT!!!

-It is a truly amazing dish with flavours I cannot even begin to describe.
+It is an amazing dish with flavours I cannot even begin to describe.
 For me, it is by far their standout dish.

 Located at 49 Katoomba Street, Katoomba.